-While it is still common for women to be the parent who stays home with their baby in the early months, society is changing to recognise the important role that dads play in the care of their family.
-There is now much more flexibility - especially with the introduction of Shared Parental Leave.
+It is still common for mums to be the parent who stays home with their baby in the early months.
+But there is more recognition about the important role that dads play in the care of their family.

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.

 Directgov has full, up to date information on your paternity rights in the workplace.